 As the wise saying goes: “There are old mushroom hunters, and there are bold mushroom hunters… but there are NO old, bold mushroom hunters!”.
 With a few simple steps and rules, avid outdoorsman and forager Stephan Lukacic will start you down the rewarding path towards being able to safely recognize and locate wild edible mushrooms in the forest, and in many cases, right in your own backyard or local park when you get back home!

 *Note: this experience focuses on teaching you how to find and safely identify wild edible mushrooms.
 This is not a standard (boring!) foraging walk where a guide identifies mushrooms for you, which you then take home—having learned very little about how and why those mushrooms are safe to eat, where they like to grow, or how to properly harvest them!
 This short, intensive “course” is designed to demystify wild mushrooms (rather than just handing them to you), giving you a solid foundation on which to build foraging skills.
+You will start in our outdoor classroom with a 60-90 min engaging introduction.
 You will receive a 6 page handout covering all the basics of mushroom hunting methodology, read and discuss its contents thoroughly, and then do a deep dive right into the forest—putting the knowledge you’ve acquired directly into practice by identifying live wild mushrooms in their natural habitat.
 There’s always tonnes of time for questions and conversation, and usually some cool people and a bunch of laughs!

 Mushroom hunting is a fascinating, gratifying, and often misunderstood outdoor activity.
 Come learn the basics of foraging for these fungal wonders of nature, learn tricks of the forager’s trade, and have a blast doing it!

-*All mushroom hunting photos taken in the Haliburton Highlands
+*All mushroom hunting photos are taken in the Haliburton Highlands

 What to bring: Good hiking shoes, hat, sweater, waterproof jacket, insect repellent and/or bug jacket, camera (cell phone), a pen or pencil, and readiness for outdoor adventures!

-$99/person +HST for semi private (less than 4 people), and $150/for solo +HST.
-(If your dates are flexible Yours Outdoors can put you in a group with others for a group experience.)
+Maximum group size 12.
+If your dates are flexible Yours Outdoors can put you in a group with others for a group experience

-*Rates include meet up at planned time and location, a short and informative introductory talk about the fascinating worlds of mycology and mushroom hunting, followed by a wilderness hike to scout and identify common wild edible mushrooms.
+*Rates include meet up at planned time and location, a informative introductory talk about the fascinating worlds of mycology and mushroom hunting, followed by a wilderness walk to scout and identify common wild edible mushrooms.

 All rates subject to HST.
-Yours Outdoors accepts cash, cheque, e-transfer, Paypal and online credit card payments via Paypal (Visa, MC, American Express).
+Yours Outdoors accepts e-transfer and credit card payments